-The results of the bathing water quality in Romania throughout the past period are presented in Figure 1.
+The results of the bathing water quality in Romania throughout the past period are presented in Figure 1 (for coastal bathing waters).
 The previous reports are available on the European Commission's bathing water quality website11 and the European Environment Agency's bathing water website12.